History-making track Olympian Allyson Felix announces retirement - NewsBreak

 “I have so much gratitude for this sport that has changed my life,” she wrote.
 “I have given everything I have to running and for the first time I’m not sure if I have anything left to give.”

-Felix, recently named one of Time’s Women of the Year , also hinted at a future of women’s advocacy work in her announcement.TRAGIC: Missing Utah man found dead on Provo hiking trail
+Felix, recently named one of Time’s Women of the Year , also hinted at a future of women’s advocacy work in her announcement.US Olympic figure skater retiring: ‘Moving on with my life’

 “This season I’m running for women.
 I’m running for a better future for my daughter.
 I’m running for you.
 More to come on that, so stay tuned, but I’ll be sharing a series of announcements that I’m hoping will make the world better for women,” she added.